dangmocrang/check_idrac/MANUAL.md

 - It run snmpwalk instance to send SNMP request to idrac and parsing result data into human readable form.

 Requires:
-- This check included with DELL IDRAC MIB file.
+- This check included with DELL IDRAC MIB file (required).
 You can copy MIB file to your default MIB folder, usually is /usr/share/snmp/mibs/.
 If you don't want to do this just keep it where you want and user option -m/--mib with path to it.
-- Remember that this check requires MIB to work.

 Supported hardware type:
 - Power Supply